vg-json-data/sm-json-data/logicalRequirements.md

 __Additional considerations__

 * A `canShineCharge` object implicitly requires the Speed Booster.
-Energy requirements for the shinespark are specified separately using `shinesparkFrames` and `excessShinesparkFrames` objects.
+Energy requirements for the shinespark (if applicable) are specified separately using a `shinespark` object.

 #### comeInWithRMode object
 A `comeInWithRMode` object represents the need to obtain R-mode when entering the room.
 It has the following properties: